Hervarar saga ok Heiðreks: Origins and development

-There are three poems in the text, one romantic, one gnomic, one heroic.
-The gnomic The Riddles of Gestumblindi, is a good example of riddling from early Norse literature.
-The other two poems are considered very good examples of the type; one concerns the dialogue between Hervor and Angantyr at the barrows at Samso, while the other describes the battle between the Huns and the Goths.

 In addition to attempts to understand the relationship between the events in the saga and real-world historical characters, events, and places (see § Historicity), the manuscripts and contents are also useful to research into the attitudes and cultures of the periods in which they were composed or written down.
 Hall thinks the text derives ultimately from oral tradition, not from the invention of an author.